-- an unusual or allergic reaction to lactose, methylprednisolone, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to lactose, methylprednisolone, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food.
-If you are taking this medicine once a day, take it in the morning.
+Take this medication with food.
+If you are taking this medication once a day, take it in the morning.
 Do not take it more often than directed.
-Do not suddenly stop taking your medicine because you may develop a severe reaction.
-Your doctor will tell you how much medicine to take.
-If your doctor wants you to stop the medicine, the dose may be slowly lowered over time to avoid any side effects.
+Do not suddenly stop taking your medication because you may develop a severe reaction.
+Your care team will tell you how much medication to take.
+If your care team wants you to stop the medication, the dose may be slowly lowered over time to avoid any side effects.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.